swift-serverless/aws-lambda-swift-sprinter-core/README.md

 - **Init** the sprinter:  ``` let sprinter = try SprinterCURL()```
 - **Register** the lambda handler: ```sprinter.register(handler: "helloWorld", lambda: lambda)```
 - **Run** the sprinter: ```try sprinter.run()```
-- **Log**: It's a good pratice to enclose the code in a *do/catch*, this will ensure to log all the errors in the AWS Lambda error output.
+- **Log**: It's a good practice to enclose the code in a *do/catch*, this will ensure to log all the errors in the AWS Lambda error output.

 Refer to the [lambda programming model](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html) for more info on AWS Lambda.